VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 >
 >   Eric Evans, "Domain-Driven Design," p383.

+## Anti-corruption layers

+Different bounded contexts have different domain models.
+When your bounded contexts communicate with each other, you need to ensure that concepts specific to one domain model do not leak into another domain model.
+An _anti-corruption layer_ functions as a gatekeeper between bounded contexts and help you to keep your domain models clean.

 ## Context Maps

 A large complex system can have multiple bounded contexts that interact with one another in various ways.
 A **Context Map** is the documentation that describes the relationships between these bounded contexts.
 It might might be in the form of diagrams or tables or text.

+> "I think context mapping is perhaps one thing in there that should be
+> done on every project.
+The context map helps you keep track of all the
+> models you are using."
+> Eric Evans

 A **Context Map** helps to visualize the system at a high level, showing how some of the key parts relate to each other.
 It also helps to clarify